 - 7. The Headteacher will accept responsibility in principle for members of school staff giving or supervising a student taking prescribed medication during the day, where those members of staff have volunteered to do so. - 8.
 Any parent/carer requesting the administration of medication will be given a copy of this policy on request.
 A copy of this policy will also be made available on the school website. - 9.
 Prescribed medication will be accepted and administered in the establishment. - 10.
-Non-prescription medication will not be accepted and administered in any circumstances, with the exception of paracetamol suspension.
-The paracetamol suspension protocol will be followed, and this will only be administered by the school's trained First Aiders. - 11.
+Non-prescription medication will not be accepted and administered in any circumstances. - 11.
 Prior written parental consent is required before any medication can be administered. - 12.
-Only reasonable quantities of medication will be accepted. - 13.
+Only reasonable quantities of medication will be accepted (no more than one week's supply). - 13.
 Each item of medication should be delivered in its original dispensed container and handed directly to the Class Teacher or Children's Community Nurse for Mill Water. - 14.
-Each item of medication should be clearly labelled with the following information: - Pupil's name - > Name of medication - Dosage - > Frequency of dosage - Date of dispensing - Storage requirements (if important) - > Expiry date (if available) - 15.
+Each item of medication should be clearly labelled with the following information: - > Student's name - Name of medication - Dosage - Frequency of dosage - Date of dispensing - Storage requirements (if important) - Expiry date (if available) - 15.
 The school will not accept items of medication which are in unlabelled containers or not in their original container. - 16.
 Unless otherwise indicated, all medication to be administered in the school will be kept in locked medicine cabinets close to classroom areas throughout the school. - 17.
 Where it is appropriate to do so, students will be encouraged to administer their own medication if necessary under staff supervision.
 Parents/carers will be asked to confirm in writing if they wish their student to carry their medication with them.
 In the event of a drug which is prescribed but not emergency medicine such as Methylphenidate (Ritalin), students may be allowed to carry these. - 18.
 It is the responsibility of parents/carers to notify the school if there is a change in medication, a change in dosage requirements, or the discontinuation of a student's need for medication. - 19.
 Staff who volunteer to assist in the administration of invasive medication will receive appropriate training/guidance through arrangements made with the school's Nurse Service.
 In pre-school settings arrangements will be made through Primary Care Health Visitors. - 20.
 The school will make every effort to continue the administration of medication to a student whilst on activities away from the premises.